 34% of women with PCOS suffer depression compared with just 7% in the general population while 45% have anxiety compared with 18% of other women.
 The longer it takes to be diagnosed with PCOS the more likely you are to suffer depression or anxiety.

 Bouts of acne can also accompany body hair problems.
-Hormone treatment and the medication metformin will lower the number of acne breakouts and slow hair growth.
+Hormone treatment will lower the number of acne breakouts and slow hair growth.
 However, once hair starts to grow dark and thick, there is no way to turn it back into its original light “peach-fuzz” state.